 If the exclusionary language of Article III.E.1 of Shirley’s Trust applies to Simon’s exercise of his Special Power, then Simon’s then living grandchildren, at the time of his death, could be construed to include only D.B., Ja.
 B., Jo.
 B., J.I., Max Friedstein and C.F.

 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
 That again the language cannot be relied upon as the documents authenticity in toto is challenged as being a Fraud and Forged document, along with the many others already proven and admitted to as Forged and Fraudulent.
+The definitions in Shirleys Trust appears to be clear regarding permissible appointees.

 If the exclusionary language of Article III.E.1 of Shirley’s Trust does not apply to Simon’s exercise of his Special Power, then the appointment would be in favor of all ten grandchildren identified in ¶40.

 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
 That again the language cannot be relied upon as the documents authenticity in toto is challenged as being a Fraud and Forged document, along with the many others already proven and admitted to as Forged and Fraudulent.
+Simon has a limited power of appointment over permissible appointees.

 A telephone conference occurred in May 2012 between and among Simon L. Bernstein, his lawyer Robert Spallina, each of Shirley’s and Simon’s children (Ted, Pam, Eliot, Jill and Lisa), and some or all of their spouses.